 695 The skill of the system improves with catchment area, as expected.
 For 696 very large catchments, all three metrics reach their maximum value of 1.
 697 However, the skill curves do not increase continuously.
 Recall experiences a 698 loss in skill for areas ranging from 30,000 to 70,000 km², leading to a decrease 699 in f0.8 values.
 This loss is caused by missed events in the Guadiana, Seine, 700 Loire, Rhone and Danube catchments.
 As already mentioned in previous 701 sections, there is a notable gap between recall and precision, the components 702 of the f-score, in both the optimized and current notification criteria, with 703 precision consistently surpassing recall.

 704 The vertical line at 2000 km² illustrates the gain in skill achieved through 705 optimization, which is sustained across all catchment area values.
 Reducing 706 the catchment area limit results in minimal loss in f0.8, suggesting that this 707 criterion could be reduced without compromising skill.
 For instance, the BW 708 approach at 1,000 km² exhibits slightly higher skill (f0.8 = 0.531) than the 709 current criteria at 2000 km² (f0.8 = 0.518).
 The relaxation of the catchment 710 area limit impacts the f-score components differently.
 While precision re- 711 mains unaffected, there is a loss in recall.
 To sum up, issuing flood alerts to 712 smaller catchments would marginally reduce the skill of the system, primarily 713 due to an increase in missed events, without leading to more false alarms.
+This sets an opportunity to EFAS to increase its usability in even smaller river systems across Europe.

 714 In the previous analysis, a fixed probability threshold was applied for all 715 catchments, regardless of their drainage area.
 We also investigated whether 716 the skill of the system could be enhanced by adapting the probability thresh- 717 old to the catchment area.
-Our rationale is rooted in the understanding 718 that the level of uncertainty (model spread) differs between small and large 719 catchments, suggesting that area-specific probability thresholds may enhance 720 overall system skill.
+Our rationale is rooted in the understanding 718 that the level of uncertainty (model spread) differs between small and large 719 catchments, suggesting that area-specific probability thresholds may enhance the 720 overall system skill.
 The results of this experiment are depicted in Figure 721 13.
 Each plot represents a different combination method, comparing the f- 722 score (solid lines) and the probability threshold (dashed lines) between the 723 model optimized for a 2,000 km² area limit (blue) and models optimized for 724 increasing catchment area limits (orange).
 In order to compare the results 725 of the two optimization runs, we kept a constant persistence value of 1/1, 726 which was identified as optimal in Table 4.

 727 The skill measured as f0.8 is very similar for both optimizations, especially 728 for areas smaller than 2,000 km².
 For larger areas, the main improvement 729 is at the range between 30,000 and 100,000 km², for which the fixed criteria 730 loses some skill.
 The evolution of the probability threshold with catchment 731 area is erratic, likely due to the uncertainty in defining the optimal value 732 (refer to Figure 10).
 Despite this, a general trend can be discerned, with